arush-gupta/arush-gupta.github.io/_pages/about.md

 I graduated from [IIT Bombay](https://www.iitb.ac.in) in August 2021 with a dual degree - a B.Tech in [Mechanical Engineering](https://www.me.iitb.ac.in) and an M.Tech in [Electrical Engineering](https://www.ee.iitb.ac.in/web) (specializing in Microelectronics).

 **What I did during my undergrad:**
-I spent my undergraduate years trying to figure out how things work, taking courses across a broad spectrum of fields - in aerospace and mechanical engineering, in electrical engineering, and in physics to complement my knowledge of the physical world.
+I spent my undergraduate years trying to figure out how things work.
+I took courses across a broad spectrum of fields - in aerospace and mechanical engineering, in electrical engineering, and in physics, to establish a holistic perspective of the workings of the physical world.

 I have also spent a significant portion of my undergraduate years dealing with computational problems - I have worked on modelling conductance signatures of Majorana Zero Modes in condensed matter systems, on modelling current for single electron transistors, and on modelling heat transfer in nanoscale solid state systems via Monte-Carlo methods.